-Match ROM [55h]
+MATCH ROM [55h]

 The Match ROM command, followed by a 64-bit ROM sequence, allows the bus master to address a specific DS28EA00 on a multidrop bus.
 Only the DS28EA00 that exactly matches the 64-bit ROM sequence responds to the following Control Function command.
 All other slaves wait for a reset pulse.
-This command can be used with a single device or multiple devices on the bus.
+This command can be used with a single or multiple devices on the bus.

-Search ROM [F0h]
+SEARCH ROM [F0h]

 When a system is initially brought up, the bus master might not know the number of devices on the 1-Wire bus or their registration numbers.
 By taking advantage of the wired-AND property of the bus, the master can use a process of elimination to identify the registration numbers of all slave devices.
 For each bit of the registration number, starting with the least significant bit, the bus master issues a triplet of time slots.
 On the first slot, each slave device participating in the search outputs the true value of its registration number bit.
 On the second slot, each slave device participating in the search outputs the complemented value of its registration number bit.
-On the third slot, the master writes the true value of the bit to be selected.
-All slave devices that do not match the bit written by the master stop participating in the search.
+On the second slot, each slave device participating in the search outputs the complemented value of its registration number bit.
+On the second slot, third slot, the master stop participating in the search.
 If both of the read bits are zero, the master knows that slave devices exist with both states of the bit.
 By choosing which state to write, the bus master branches in the ROM code tree.
 After one complete pass, the bus master knows the registration number of a single device.
 Additional passes identify the registration numbers of the remaining devices.
 Refer to Application Note 187: 1-Wire Search Algorithm for a detailed discussion, including an example.
 The Search ROM command does not reveal any information about the location of a device in a network.
 If multiple DS28EA00 are wired as a linear network ("chain"), the device location can be detected using Conditional Read ROM in conjunction with the Chain function.

-Conditional Search ROM [ECh]
+CONDITIONAL SEARCH ROM [ECh]

-The Conditional Search ROM command operates similarly to the Search ROM command except that only those devices which fulfill certain conditions, participate in the search.
+The Conditional Search ROM command operates similarly to the Search ROM command except that only those devices, which fulfill certain conditions, participates in the search.
 This function provides an efficient means for the bus master to identify devices on a multidrop system that have to signal an important event.
-After each pass of the conditional search that successfully determined the 64-bit ROM code for a specific device on the multidrop bus, that particular device can be individually accessed as if a Match ROM had been issued, since all other devices have dropped out of the search process and are waiting for a reset pulse.
-The DS28EA00 responds to the conditional search ROM command if a temperature alarm condition exists.
-For more details see the Temperature Alarm Registers section.
+After each pass of the conditional search that successfully determined the 64-bit ROM code for a specific device on the multidrop bus, that particular device can be individually accessed as if a Match ROM had been issued, since all other devices will have dropped out of the search process and will be waiting for a reset pulse.
+The DS28EA00 will respond to the conditional search if a temperature alarm condition exists.
+For more details see Temperature Alarm Registers.

-Conditional Read ROM [0Fh]
+CONDITIONAL READ ROM [0Fh]

-This command is used in conjunction with the Chain function to detect the physical sequence of devices in a linear network (chain).
-A DS28EA00 responds to Conditional Read ROM if two conditions are met: a) the device is in chain ON state, and b) the $\overline{\text{EN}}$ input (PIOB) is at logic 0.
+This command is used in conjunction with the Chain function to detect the physical sequence of devices in a linear network ("chain").
+A DS28EA00 responds to Conditional Read ROM if two conditions are met: a) the device is in chain ON state, and b) the EN\ input (PIOB) is at logic '0'.
 This condition is met by exactly one device during the sequence discovery process.
-Upon receiving the Conditional Read ROM command, this particular device transmits its 64-bit registration number.
-A device in chain ON state, but with a logic 1 level at $\overline{\text{EN}}$ does not respond to Conditional Read ROM.
-See the Sequence Discovery Procedure section for more details on the use of Conditional Read ROM and the Chain commands.
+Upon receiving the Conditional Read ROM command, this particular device transmits its 64-bit registration numberA device in chain ON state, but with a logic '1' level at EN\ does not respond to Conditional Read ROM.
+See Sequence Discovery Procedure for more details on the use of Conditional Read ROM and the Chain command.

-Skip ROM [CCh]
+SKIP ROM [CCh]